bowhead/mobile-dev-challenge/README.md

 ## Smart Contract Info
 This repo has everything needed to create a mobile dAPP to interact with a smart contract.
-The contract source code is located in the [smart_contract/contracts](smart_contract/contracts) and the ABI can be found here:  [smart_contract/build/BowheadDevChallenge.json](smart_contract/build/contracts/BowheadDevChallenge.json).
+The contract source code is located [here](smart_contract/contracts/BowheadDevChallenge.sol) and the ABI can be found [here](smart_contract/build/contracts/BowheadDevChallenge.json).

 The smart contract was deployed to the [Rinkeby](https://medium.com/@piyopiyo/list-of-ethereums-major-network-and-chain-ids-2bc58e928508) testnet.